 Showpeople: Members of a group organised for the purposes of holding fairs, circuses or shows (whether or not travelling together as such).
-This includes such persons who on the grounds of their own or their family's or dependants' more localised pattern of trading, educational or health needs or old age have ceased to travel temporarily or permanently, but excludes Gypsies and Travellers.
+This includes such persons who, on the grounds of their own or their family's or dependants' more localised pattern of trading, educational or health needs or old age, have ceased to travel temporarily or permanently.
+Gypsies and Travellers are excluded from this defined group and are defined separately (see Gypsies and Travellers).

 Showpeople Plot: Space required to accommodate one household on a Showpeople's yard.
-Typically a family pitch will provide space for a mobile home and touring caravan and space for maintenance of fairground rides.
+Typically a family pitch plot will provide space for a mobile home and touring caravan and space for maintenance of fairground rides and storage of equipment.